rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 has to be a PCell class and has to be of type :py:class:`dev.ViaC5RA` or :py:class:`dev.ViaC5RS`.

-We only want to connect to the connection vias of the instance, and therefore we only activate the ports of the two via instance, instead of activating all possible edge ports.
+We only want to connect to the connection vias of the instance, and therefore we only activate the ports of the two via instance, instead of activating all possible edge ports, as shown in the :py:data:`create_ports` method.

 ******************
 Josephson Junction